frenzywall/collab-editor/Readme.md

 ### 1.Quick start!(Suggested!)[Method-1]

-##  Setup use for .1 files, you need all .1 files.

-- This context will build and run docker images based on current Dockerfile contexts in both client and server.

 - If you want to get started with the project without the hassle of setting up everything, this is for you!
 - Simply download the compose file in collaborative-editor/Quick-Start/docker-compose.yml
 - You don't need the rest of code, just the docker-compose.yml is enough.